Penny debate in the United States: Public opinion

 According to a national survey conducted in January 2017 by the polling team of Hart Research Associates and Public Opinion Strategies on behalf of the Dollar Coin Alliance, there is broad support for eliminating the penny, finding that 77 percent of voters support suspending production of the penny.
 When told of the savings made by suspending the penny, support jumped to 84 percent.
 The debate was featured on an episode of The West Wing in 2001, as several news outlets recalled in the context of the debate in 2025.

 Historical precedents

-There has never been a coin in circulation in the U.S. worth as little as the penny is worth in 2025, although other countries have coins with less purchasing power in circulation.
+There has never been a coin in circulation in the U.S. worth as little as the penny was worth in 2025, although other countries have coins with less purchasing power in circulation.
 Because of inflation, one nickel in 2025 has parity in value to a penny in 1978, and a dime in 2025 has parity in value to a penny in 1967.